RavenPillmann/recipe2image/ReadMe.md

 # Recipes to Images
-Goal: Use a DCGAN to create images of recipes
+Goal: Use a conditional GAN to create images of recipes

 ## Resources
 - Recipe api to query https://developer.edamam.com/edamam-recipe-api-demo